joha2738/HarryPotterStav/README.md

-# HarryPotterStav ONLY MicorBit V2
+# HarryPotterStav ONLY MicroBit V2
 Magic Wand of Harry Potter (MicroBit) AI

 Wave the wand from left to right turns off the light (Send 0 on channel 17)